deltachat/deltachat-pages/en/help.md

 - Messages from contacts **contacted by you**
 - **Replies** to messages sent by you

-Other messages do not appear automatically, and are to be found in the **Contact requests**.
+Other messages do not appear automatically, and are to be found in **Contact requests**.
 If desired a chat can be started from there.

 ### What about spam?